terwer/siyuan-plugin-picgo/README.md

 Your favorite PicGo image bed and PicGo plugins are still available in siyuan-notes, wuhu~

 > Important Note:
 >
-> Please refrain from updating this plugin for versions of siyuan-note prior to `2.10.8`.
-The maximum compatible version is `1.4.5`.
+> Please refrain from updating this plugin for versions of siyuan-note prior to `3.0.3`; the highest permissible version remains `1.5.1`.
+For siyuan-note versions `3.0.3` and beyond, the PicGO plugin may be upgraded to `1.6.0+`.
 >
-> For versions `2.10.8` and later, you can upgrade to the latest PicGO plugin.
+> For versions of siyuan-note before `2.10.8`, it is advised not to upgrade this plugin beyond version `1.4.5`.
+Subsequent to siyuan-note `2.10.8`, the PicGO plugin can be updated to `1.5.0+`.

 ## Changelog